 GHC has a -dynload linking flag to select the method that is used to find shared libraries at runtime.
-There are currently three modes:
+There are currently two modes:

 - sysdep A system-dependent mode.
 This is also the default mode.
-On Unix ELF systems this embeds rpaths into the shared library or executable.
+On Unix ELF systems this embeds RPATH/RUNPATH entries into the shared library or executable.
 In particular it uses absolute paths to where the shared libraries for the rts and each package can be found.
 This means the program can immediately be run and it will be able to find the libraries it needs.
 However it may not be suitable for deployment if the libraries are installed in a different location on another machine. - deploy This does not embed any runtime paths.
 It relies on the shared libraries being available in a standard location or in a directory given by the LD\LIBRARY\PATH environment variable.

-To use relative paths for dependent libraries on Linux and Solaris you can use the deploy mode and pass suitable a -rpath flag to the linker:
+To use relative paths for dependent libraries on Linux and Solaris you can pass a suitable -rpath flag to the linker:

-ghc -dynamic Main.hs -o main -lfoo -L. -optl-Wl, -rpath, '\$ORIGIN'
+ghc -dynamic Main.hs -o main -lfoo -L. -optl-Wl,-rpath,'\$ORIGIN'